Attempts to overturn the 2020 United States presidential election: Stop the Steal

 In Michigan on December 7, 2020, "Stop the Steal" protestors gathered outside the private home of Michigan's Secretary of State Jocelyn Benson to shout obscenities and chant threatening speech into bullhorns.
-President-elect Joe Biden's Michigan win by 154,000 votes had been officially certified by the Michigan Board of State Canvassers in November.
+Biden's Michigan win by 154,000 votes had been officially certified by the Michigan Board of State Canvassers in November.

-On December 12, 2020, post-election protests were held in Washington, D.C., in which at least nine people were transported from the protest by DC Fire and emergency medical service workers for hospital treatment.
+On December 12, 2020, post-election protests were held in Washington, D.C.
+At least nine people were transported from the protest by D.C.
+Fire and emergency medical service workers for hospital treatment.
 Among the injured were four people who suffered stab wounds and were said to be in critical condition.
 Two police officers suffered non-life-threatening injuries, and two others suffered minor injuries.
 An additional 33 people were arrested, including one for assault with a dangerous weapon.
-Earlier in the day large groups of protesters and counter-protestors assembled outside the Supreme Court and Freedom Plaza.
-Although small fights broke out periodically, in general the protests were peaceful.
-Most participants did not wear masks, despite the ongoing COVID-19 pandemic.
+Earlier in the day, large groups of protesters and counter-protestors assembled outside the Supreme Court and Freedom Plaza.

 By March 2021, organizations linked to the Stop the Steal movement, including the Proud Boys and the boogaloo movement, had largely shifted their efforts to spreading misinformation about COVID-19 vaccines as a way of undermining government credibility.

-On April 7, 2021, the U.S. District Court of Minnesota charged self-proclaimed Boogaloo Bois member Michael Paul Dahlager, a 27-year-old from St. Cloud, Minnesota, with illegal possession of a machine gun.
-Dahlager had travelled to the Minnesota State Capitol in Saint Paul for a December 12, 2020, "Stop the Steal" rally where he scouted law enforcement positions and numbers.
+On April 7, 2021, the U.S. District Court of Minnesota charged self-proclaimed boogaloo bois member Michael Paul Dahlager with illegal possession of a machine gun.
+Dahlager had traveled to the Minnesota State Capitol in Saint Paul for a December 12, 2020, "Stop the Steal" rally where he scouted law enforcement positions and numbers.
 Dahlager had discussed with confidential informants his willingness to kill law enforcement members and incite violent uprisings against the government.
 Dahlager had allegedly planned to carry out an attack in early 2021 on the state's capitol building, but abandoned it after he believed that informants were among his inner circle.
 Dahlager pleaded guilty to federal weapons charges in July 2021.

 In the days after the election, Ginni Thomas, wife of Supreme Court justice Clarence Thomas, exchanged 29 text messages with Trump chief of staff Mark Meadows, urging him to pursue efforts to overturn the election.
 Thomas asserted "The majority knows Biden and the Left is attempting the greatest Heist of our History" and recited a message circulating in right-wing media that the "Biden crime family & ballot fraud co-conspirators" were being arrested "to face military tribunals for sedition" at Guantanamo Bay detention camp.
 Thomas wrote, "Do not concede.
 It takes time for the army who is gathering for his back."
 In March 2022, Thomas acknowledged she had attended the January 6 Stop the Steal rally but there was no evidence she had been involved in its organization.